mo/abortcontroller-polyfill-examples/plain-javascript-fetch-ie8/README.md

 no CORS, hence the /response.json URL in the example).

 Also keep in mind that github-fetch polyfill only supports IE 10+

+To run the example, use:

+npm install -g http-server
+http-server -p 3000